Robert Emmet: Capture, trial, and execution

 Emmet was tried and convicted for high treason on 19 September.
 The evidence against him had been overwhelming, but the Crown took the extra precaution of suborning his defence attorney, Leonard McNally, for £200 and a pension.
 McNally's assistant Peter Burrowes could not be bought and represented Emmet as best he could.

 Emmet's instruction, however, was not to offer a defence: he would not call any witnesses, "or to take up the time of the court".
 When on announcing this, McNally proposed that the trial was concluded, the prosecuting counsel William Plunket took to his feet.
 In what was widely regarded as an unnecessary attack on a doomed man, Plunket, who was to see himself appointed Solicitor-General, mocked Emmet as the deluded leader of a conspiracy encompassing "the bricklayer, the old clothes man, the hodman and the hostler".

 Emmet's Speech from the Dock is especially remembered for his closing remarks.
 Historian Patrick Geoghehan has identified over seventy different versions of the text, but in an early printing (1818) based on notes taken by Burrowes, Emmet concludes:

 I am here ready to die.
 I am not allowed to vindicate my character; no man shall dare to vindicate my character; and when I am prevented from vindicating myself, let no man dare to calumniate me.
 Let my character and my motives repose in obscurity and peace, till other times and other men can do them justice.
 Then shall my character be vindicated; then may my epitaph be written.Chief Justice Lord Norbury sentenced Emmet to be hanged, drawn and quartered, as was customary for conviction of treason.
 The following day, 20 September, Emmet was executed in Thomas Street in front of St. Catherine's.
 He was hanged and then beheaded once dead.
 As family members and friends of Robert had also been arrested, including some who had nothing to do with the rebellion, no one came forward to claim his remains out of fear of arrest.
+A plaster cast of Emmet's face taken "four hours after decapitation" was amongst a number of items sold at a Dublin auction in 1900.

 On the eve of his execution, Emmet wrote from Kilmainham to the Chief Secretary for Ireland, William Wickham, whose "fairness" he acknowledged.
 He appears to have made a profound impression.

 In December Wickham resigned his post, confessing to friends that "no consideration upon earth" could induce him "to remain after having maturely reflected" on the contents of the note he had received.
 He could not enforce laws "unjust, oppressive and unchristian" and intolerable to the memory of a man he had been "compelled by the duty of my office to pursue to the death".
 Wickham was persuaded that Emmet had been attempting to save Ireland from "a state of depression and humiliation" and that, had he himself been an Irishman, he "should most unquestionably have joined him".